Buy a property

 And of course, your conveyancer or lawyer needs to review the Contract of Sale to ensure it is accurate and there is nothing unexpected.

-WHAT ARE THE DIFFERENT WAYS TO PURCHASE A HOME?
+WHAT ARE THE DIFFERENT WAYS TO BUY A HOME?

 An auction is a public sale by a licensed auctioneer where the property is sold to the highest bidder.
 The vendor will set a reserve price in consultation with their agent.
 This is the lowest amount they are prepared to accept for the property.